piratelicorne/swim_flutter_app/README.md

 ⚠️ This project is to practice.

 ## Structure

-During the hackathon weekend our mobile app' structure (directory wise) was a little crazy... but following a medium article, here it is our new structure:
+During the hackathon weekend our mobile app' structure (directory wise) was a little crazy... but following a medium article, here it is our new structure lib/:

-- index.dart: file that export all the other dart files, this one must be imported in files that have dependecies.
+- index.dart: file that export all the other dart files, this one must be imported(called) in files that have dependecies.
 - images: Folder to hold the images/assets used in the project.
 - screens: This folder contains the screens which will be configured in the routes in the main.dart file.
    In this case, will be the screens for: 'Pool chat', 'Group Chat', '1 to 1 Chat'.
 - models: models with information (usually from database).
-   In this case, we will work with draft data.
+   In this case, we will work with sample data.
 - utilities: All the common items goes in here, including resources for the README file.

 🏴‍☠️ Resource: https://medium.com/incresco/flutter-scalable-app-folder-structure-6f2b0bc139c4

 ## Themes